bytedance/g3/sphinx/g3proxy/configuration/auth/user.rst

 Set the username.

+.. _conf_auth_user_token:

 token
 -----

 **required**, **type**: mix

 Set the token used to authenticate the user.

+This config option will only be used by the following user groups:

+* :ref:`basic <configuration_auth_user_group_basic>`

 The token can be in the following types:

 * null